Mad War: Renewed hostilities

 With the end of the truce, the rebellion again erupted.
 Already in June 1486, Maximilian I of Austria had invaded the north of France, but then retreated; in November, the rebel François de Dunois seized the castle of Parthenay.
 On 11 January 1487, Louis of Orléans escaped from the castle of Blois and, pursued by royal archers, took refuge again in Brittany.
 The royal army left from Tours at the beginning of February and began its offensive in the southwest.
-At Bordeaux on 7 March, Odet d’Aydie, the pro-rebel governor of Guyenne, was deposed and replaced by Pierre de Beaujeu.
-As the royal army suppressed the rebels in Guyenne, Count Charles d'Angoulême surrendered on 19 March 1487.
+At Bordeaux on 7 March, Odet d'Aydie, the pro-rebel governor of Guyenne, was deposed and replaced by Pierre de Beaujeu.
+As the royal army suppressed the rebels in Guyenne, Count Charles of Angoulême surrendered on 19 March 1487.
 The royal army set out from Bordeaux on the 15th, to take Parthenay on the 30th, Dunois managing to join Louis of Orléans in Nantes.
 The royal army then proceeded towards Brittany.
 With the Treaty of Chateaubriant, most of the Breton nobility came to an accommodation with the King.
 Royal forces agreed that the Duke would not be threatened by the army, which would leave Brittany as soon as the two rebels (Orléans and Dunois) were captured.

 Meanwhile, in the north, the Marshal de Esquerdes successfully pushed back Maximilian I of Austria, who shortly afterwards was elected King of the Romans prior to becoming Holy Roman Emperor.
 In the south, the Lord de Candale beat Alain d'Albret, a leading rebel, at the Battle of Nontron.
 D'Albret had intended to join the rebels in the north, but was forced to give up hostages.
 In Brittany, the allies of the royal party directed by the Viscount de Rohan held the north of the duchy, and took Ploërmel.

 In April 1487, Duke Francis II's attempt to mobilize Breton military forces (nobility and urban militia) failed due to widespread resentment of the corruption of his government.
 At the same time, the royal army advanced into Brittany.
 It was accommodated favorably in Châteaubriant, Vitré, Ancenis, and Clisson.
 It besieged Nantes, but Cornish allies of Brittany, helped by foreign mercenaries, broke the siege.
 At the same time, Norman corsairs blockaded the Breton coast to stop further pro-Breton forces arriving from Britain and elsewhere.